Get Involved Today

 Future Business Leaders of America (FBLA) is a national career and technical student organization dedicated to preparing students for careers in business and business-related fields.
 Develop leadership skills and build confidence.

-Horizons Grand Prix - Mr. Cox (131)
+Horizons Grand Prix - Mr. Cox - Room 131

-Mondays After School
+Thursdays After School

 Learn to build a hydrogen fuel cell car and race versus other schools.
 These races typically involve prototype or concept cars that showcase the potential of hydrogen fuel cell technology in the automotive industry.

-Human Rights Awareness - Mr. Hernandez - Room 173
+Human Rights Awareness - Mr. Hernandez - Room 170

 A Human Rights Awareness club is a student-led organization that aims to educate its members and the wider community about human rights issues, promote social justice, and encourage activism.

-Immigrant Justice Advocates - Karen Balbuena (B7)
+Immigrant Justice Advocates - Karen Balbuena - Room B7

 Tuesdays @ Lunch in Dream Center